TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

   [0, 1, 2, 3, 4, 5, 6, 7, 8]

-The second step of the |claspyt| pipeline is the split of the dataset, as train and test sets, according the :command:`--train_r`: the training ratio.
+The second step of the |claspyt| pipeline is the split of the dataset, as train and test sets, according to the :command:`--train_r`: the training ratio.
+Here, the train and test sets are 25,000 points each, according the default :command:`--train_r` =0.5.

 The third step scales the dataset according the :command:`--scaler` selected: *StandardScaler, MinMaxScaler or RobustScaler* (see `scalers`_).